 Of course, if the accident is serious, it is understandable that you may not have been able to communicate at the time.
 This information may be noted or obtained through other means.

-3. Contact a personal injury lawyer for a consultation regarding next steps.
-Interview several before choosing one you feel is a good fit.
+3. Contact a personal injury lawyer for a consultation regarding next steps and interview several before choosing one you feel is a good fit

 A personal injury lawyer specializes in accident benefits and differs from lawyers who work in other areas.
 If you decide to hire a lawyer, try to explore those working in the personal injury field.